"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 Message from Bo

-Welcome to our website and the 2023-2024 academic year.
-We are fortunate this year to welcome 803 students from 106 zip codes to our community: a new record high for enrollment!
+Welcome to our website and the 2024-2025 academic year.
+We are fortunate this year to welcome 790 students from 84 zip codes to our community.

 Founded in 1786, almost concurrently with the founding of our country, Friends has remained a steady beacon of education and values in New York City.
 As we celebrate this long-standing commitment, our 176 dedicated faculty and administrative staff members are mindful of our responsibility to continually nurture and grow our school, to live our Quaker values and to ensure that our program prepares our students for a rapidly changing, interconnected world, and help them “bring about a world that ought to be.”